 Why Do Cats Have Long Ear Hair?

+According to NCBI, ear hair also filters sound.
 A cat’s ear hair covers the pinnae, which is essential for collecting sound and directing it into the external ear canal.

 Should I Cut My Cat’s Ear Hair?

 Trimming the ear tufts should be avoided as they’re vital for keeping dirt, mites, and insects out of the ears.
 Also, ear tufts showcase the special traits of certain feline breeds, distinguishing them from other cats.